Why do Professional, Statutory and Regulatory Bodies (PSRBs) Review Programmes/Modules?

 After the Scrutiny by Professional Bodies

-After each accreditation event or desk-based review, Professional Bodies are required to submit a report to the College/School under investigation outlining any areas of concern, and noting any commendations.
-Once the College/School has responded to the concerns to the satisfaction of the Professional Body, written confirmation is provided to note that the programmes of study under investigation have been formally accredited.
+After each accreditation event or desk-based review, Professional Bodies are required to submit a report to the Faculty/School under investigation outlining any areas of concern, and noting any commendations.
+Once the Faculty/School has responded to the concerns to the satisfaction of the Professional Body, written confirmation is provided to note that the programmes of study under investigation have been formally accredited.
 The Professional Body will keep a record of the approved periods of accreditation and the dates for future accreditation submission.

 Learning, Teaching and Quality Committee